ChatGPT vs Averi AI for Content Marketing: Tips, Tricks, and Traps to Avoid

 But you've also noticed something: the content sounds increasingly... generic.

 Your brand voice keeps slipping.
 You're spending hours editing what was supposed to save you time.
+And you're still doing all the strategic thinking, research, and optimization manually.

 You're not doing it wrong.
 You're just hitting the ceiling of what general-purpose AI can deliver for serious content marketing.

-This guide delivers the tips and tricks that actually work for using ChatGPT in content marketing, exposes the traps that waste your time and damage your brand, and shows you what purpose-built platforms like Averi do differently.
+This guide delivers the tips and tricks that actually work for using ChatGPT in content marketing, exposes the traps that waste your time and damage your brand, and shows you what purpose-built content engine platforms like Averi do differently.

 Understanding Content Marketing in the AI Era